a11ywatch/kayle/README.md

 Use the command `./build.sh` to compile all the scripts for each locale.

+## Discord

+If you want to chat about the project checkout our [Discord](https://discord.gg/ukmJcjQ5).

 ## LICENSE

 check the license file in the root of each project.